MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

   > - If you're using Salesforce as your CRM, you need to use the Teams desktop application to view account or opportunity details.
 The **CRM** tab doesn't load in the Teams web application.
   > - The CRM tab doesn't load in the new version of Teams.
 To see a CRM record in the new version of Teams, [use the Copilot for Sales app to share a customer's record as an adaptive card](share-crm-record-teams-conversation.md).
 Alternatively, you can use the classic version of Teams to view account or opportunity details in the CRM tab.

 - **Notes** is a OneNote notebook you can use to share notes with all the members of the channel.
 It is provided by Teams.
-It is available only in the new collaboration spaces that are created after April 2024.

 - **CRM OneNote** is a OneNote notebook you can use to share notes with all the members of the channel.
 It is available only in the existing collaboration spaces that were created before April 2024.